William Robertson (Ontario)

 William Robertson (January 2, 1897 – April 15, 1948) was an Ontario labourer and political figure.
 He represented Wentworth in the Legislative Assembly of Ontario from 1943 to 1948 as a Co-operative Commonwealth member.

 He was born in Bothwellhaugh, Scotland, the son of William Robertson, was educated there and came to Canada in 1926.
-He died when he was hit by a car right across the street from the Ontario legislative assembly in Toronto and buried in Hamilton Ontario.
+He died when he was hit by a motorist right across the street from the Ontario legislative assembly in Toronto and buried in Hamilton Ontario.